fsfe/reuse-docs/faq/faq.md

 ## Which years do I include in the copyright statement? {#years-copyright}

+Generally, there are four options for you to choose:

+1. The year of initial publication.

+2. The year of the latest publication.

+3. All years of publications, either as range (e.g., 2017-2019) or as separate entries (e.g., 2017, 2018, 2019).

+4. Do not include any year.

+Which option you choose is ultimately up to you.

 ## Do I need to include both GPL-3.0-or-later and GPL-3.0-only in my repository? {#gpl-plus}

 Members of the GPL family are listed separately in the SPDX License List as